bahasa-kita/api-version2-docs/docs/STT-API-Upload-Diarization.md

-# **Speech to Text Diarization API**
+# **Speech-to-Text APIs**
-API STT-Diarization Documentation is guidance for communicate with bahasakita speech recognition service.
+The `Speech-To-Text -Diarization APIs documentation` serves as a comprehensive guide for interacting with Bahasakita Cognitive AI services in speech recognition and speaker separation (diarization), providing essential instructions on how to utilize them effectively.

 #### **Table of Contents**
   - [General API Information](#general-api-information)